My Story with ME/cfs

 I still have severe ME & have to manage my life ultra carefully, but many sufferers are affected far more severely and remain bed bound in darkened rooms, with some folk having to be tube fed.
 I recognise that I am so very, very fortunate.
 And feel it is only right to have given more detail.
 There are many who can barely communicate.

 ME basically deconstructed my life overnight.
-Now, ever so slowly, I’m reclaiming whatever bits I can.
+Now, ever so slowly, I’m reclaiming and attempting to maintain whatever bits I can.
 This is why I’m writing this blog.
 To share faith, hope, encouragement & discovery, and to attest to the harsh realities of ME/cfs, that many think is all in the mind.
 Believe me, it most definitely is not.

 It took over a year for a formal diagnosis or rather exclusion and almost 15 years on, there still is no formal form of diagnosis or any definitive treatment.
 I lost my job, so did my husband as he had to give up work to become a full-time carer for a long period & still is a carer, whilst now working full time.